saespamget3125/economocfacts/README.md

-The rise of protectionism in the 19th century, including tariffs, quotas, and trade barriers, aimed to protect domestic industries from foreign competition but also led to trade conflicts and economic tensions between nations.
+The spread of capitalism in the 19th century was accompanied by social upheaval, including labor strikes, protests, and the rise of socialist and labor movements advocating for workers' rights and social reforms.